-Foraminifera in the samples belonged mostly to four genus: Miliolid, Kurnubia, Trocolina and Haddonia, these are foraminifera found in inner shallow platforms, during late Jurassic and early and middle Eocene, indicating the sedimentary environment and the age of these limestones [14].
-These deduction matches that of the “Carta Geológica de Portugal”[20], with the quarry Pidiogo, Valinho do Rei, Reguengo do Fetal showing limestone of age of Bathonian age, Cabeço do Roxo and Outreiro de Sebastião of Callovian age, all in the middle late Jurassic period.
+Foraminifera in the samples belonged mostly to four genera: Miliolid, Kurnubia, Trocolina and Haddonia.
+These foraminifera are found in inner shallow-water platforms from the late Jurassic and early and middle Eocene, indicating the sedimentary environment and the age of these limestones [14].
+This deduction matches that of the ‘Carta Geológica de Portugal’ [20], with the Pidiogo, Valinho do Rei and Reguengo do Fetal quarries showing limestone of Bathonian age and Cabeço do Roxo and Outreiro de Sebastião of Callovian age, both of which are in the middle–late Jurassic period.

-The features drawn in the Table 2 and above paragraph were summarized from all the thin section photos, which can be found as supplementary data of this article.
+The features in Table 2 and described in the above paragraph were summarised from the thin-section photos, which can be found as supplementary data to this article.

 X-ray diffraction